Operational Breakdown

 • Role boundaries are too broad or too vague.

-Founder dependency creates a hidden tax on speed, confidence, and continuity.
 The team becomes more cautious, work waits longer than it should, and growth adds more dependency instead of more capacity.

 • Slower decision-making

-• More interruptions for the founder
+• More interruptions for you

 • Lower confidence across the team